root-project/web/manual/graphs/index.md

 {% include ref class="TGraphMultiErrors" %} is an other kind of % include ref class="TGraphAsymmErrors" %} but
 multiple y error dimensions.
 It has a set of [specific drawing options](https://root.cern/doc/master/classTGraphPainter.html#GP03d).

-{% include ref class="TGraphPolar" %} is an other kind ot graph with errors.
+{% include ref class="TGraphPolar" %} is an other kind of graph with errors.
 It allows to produce polar plots with several [plotting options](https://root.cern/doc/master/classTGraphPainter.html#GP04).

 ## Graphs with exclusion zone